This article is going to outline how to fix rounded shoulders with a few basic exercises and some simple workstation modifications.

 What Is Rounded Shoulders Posture?

 “Rounded shoulders” is a term that is used to describe the appearance of shoulders that are positioned further forward than normal.
-People that have rounded shoulders typically also have a forward head position and increased slouching of the upper back (thoracic kyphosis).
+People that have rounded shoulders typically also have a Forward Head Position and increased slouching of the upper back referred to as Thoracic Kyphosis or Dowager’s Hump.

-This causes enormous stress on the neck and shoulders, which can lead to reduced shoulder range of motion as well as pain, numbness, and/or loss of function, typically of the upper body region.
+This causes enormous stress on the neck and shoulders, which can lead to reduced shoulder range of motion as well as neck pain, shoulder pain, shoulder blade pain, headaches, sleep disorders, numbness, and/or loss of function, typically of the upper body region.

 There is usually an imbalance between the muscles that should be pulling the shoulders forward and the ones that should be pulling them backwards, to maintain a neutral posture.